 I started work for Sun Microsystems, Inc. in late 1995, a few months after they first released the Java programming language.
 While I was not on the Java development team within that company, I was, probably, one of the first thousand or so people in the world to start programming in that language.
 At the time, the main use for Java was putting "applets" into webpages, and I had a whole website dedicated to exhibiting and distributing applets that I had written for myself or clients.
 These days most web browsers do not support the inclusion of applets in webpages, but if yours does, you may peruse my ancient "applet depot".
 Please do not contact me for possible Java programming services; I only program for myself these days.

-Most people probably know me these days as an Instructor of Mathematics at Auburn University in Alabama.
-There is a separate webpage on Auburn University's web servers detailing my classes.
+Most people probably know me these days as Lecturer in the Department of Mathematics at Auburn University in Alabama.

 I like to walk.
 A lot.
 If you live in Auburn, Alabama, there is a decent chance you've seen me walking around town.
 I've even have a website to document all of the walking I do and the quirky things I've encountered while doing so: Offbeat Auburn.

 I am not on any "social media" websites, but if you are dying to know more about me, here's some trivia.
 I prefer cats to dogs.
 I prefer cats to people.
 I do not carry a mobile phone.
 There is a Wikipedia page about me; I had no part in writing it (and the information on it is just a subset of this website).
 I also have a very brief page on the Internet Movie Database.

 If you wish to contact me, you may email me a firstname.lastname@example.org.
 (Hint: If you do not start your email with a greeting, or if you don't sign your name to your email message, it increases the likelihood that I will not respond.)